schumachou/InformationRetrieval-and-SearchEngine/README.md

 * Wrote a Map-Reduce job in java to create an Inverted-Index of words occurring in a collection of 3,036 English books
 ## HW4
 Wrote a PHP program to request search result from solr add compared different ranking algorithm.
-* Indexed the crawled files fetched in HW2
+* Indexed the crawled files fetched in HW2 in Apache Solr
 * Inplemented PageRank algorithms as another ranking algorithm using NetworkX library and compared the search results with default tf-idf ranking algorithm.
 ## HW5
 Enhenced the search engine by adding	Implemented Spell Checking, AutoComplete and Snippets features.